syedakhoula01/CSCE155-C-Lab02/worksheet.md

 a) Run the `area` program with 3 and 4 as inputs.
 What value do you get?
 Is this result correct?
+The area is 0.000000 square units. which is an incorrect answer

 b) Execute the program again with inputs 3 and 5.
 Does the program give correct results?
 Why not?
+The area is 0.000000 square units.which is also an incorrect answer  because in the area program 1/2 is used instead of 0.5 in the formula.

-c) Fix the program by editing the `area.c` source code so that the program produces correct results.
+c) Fix the program by editing the `area.c` source code so that the program produces correct results. fixed